 Bundle Your Products

 Product bundling is a great way to increase your AOV.
-Bundling allows you to promote product sets, improve product awareness, and helps consumers see more of your product catalog.
-It also simplifies the checkout process and is a better user experience (versus adding each individual product to their cart).
+Bundling allows you to promote product sets, improve product awareness, and help consumers see more of your product catalog.
+It also simplifies the checkout process and offers a better user experience (versus adding each product to their cart).

-We recommend you bundle together complimentary items and offer a discount to incentivize the larger order.
+We recommend bundling complimentary items and offering a discount to incentivize the larger order.

 Free Shipping Offer

 Free shipping offers are becoming more and more prevalent and necessary.
-Most stores offer some kind of free shipping, if not expedited shipping.
-Consumers expect to be able to get things quickly and to not have to pay for shipping.
+Most stores offer some free shipping, if not expedited shipping.
+Consumers expect to be able to get things quickly and not have to pay for shipping.

 You can use the free shipping offer to improve your average order value (AOV) by creating a minimum order value before someone qualifies for free shipping.

 We recommend you set the minimum order required to your existing AOV and slowly increase the amount needed for free shipping.
-As you increase the requirement, monitor your conversation rate to make sure the changes are not affecting your total checkouts.
+As you increase the requirement, monitor your conversation rate to ensure the changes are not affecting your total checkouts.

 Brands with a large product catalog can quickly implement and maximize cross-sell efforts.
 Cross-selling is when you promote complementary products.
-It’s similar to bundling, but it allows consumers to explore more of the catalog and add products to their basket.
+It’s similar to bundling but allows consumers to explore more of the catalog and add products to their basket.

-You should create a cross-sell program that highlights products that work well together, are needed for maintaining the primary product, or that others have bought together.
-For example, if you’re a fashion brand you might want to show a shirt that could pair well with a pair of shorts the consumer is looking at.
+You should create a cross-sell program highlighting products that work well together, are needed for maintaining the primary product, or that others have bought together.
+For example, if you’re a fashion brand, you might want to show a shirt that could pair well with a pair of shorts the consumer is looking at.

 We recommend implementing cross-sell messaging on the product page and after the consumer has added a product to their cart.

-If you have multiple tiers of products (low cost, mid cost, high cost), up-selling can be a powerful tool for increasing your overall average order value.
-Brands can use up-selling to highlight higher tiered products to consumers, in order to convince them to purchase the more expensive product.
+Up-selling can be a powerful tool for increasing your overall average order value if you have multiple tiers of products (low-cost, mid-cost, high-cost).
+Brands can use up-selling to highlight higher-tiered products to consumers to convince them to purchase the more expensive product.

 One simple way to improve up-selling is to highlight different product models on the product page.
-You might want to have a product matrix that highlights the core features each model has, allowing consumers to choose the product that makes the most sense for them.
+You might want to have a product matrix highlighting each model’s core features, allowing consumers to choose the product that makes the most sense for them.

 Do not try to trick the consumer into purchasing the more expensive product.
-You want to make sure consumers are informed and choose the right product for them; otherwise you might be inviting a high return rate and poor customer reviews.
+You want to ensure consumers are informed and choose the right product for them; otherwise, you might be inviting a high return rate and poor customer reviews.

 Include a Guarantee

 When purchasing online, customers are taking a large risk (especially when purchasing from newer brands).
-The customer hasn’t seen or tried your product already and they’re trusting that your product description is accurate.
+The customer hasn’t seen or tried your product and trusts that your product description is accurate.

-Customers are more likely to spend more if they feel confident that they’re protected, if something goes wrong or the product is not what they expected.
+Customers are more likely to spend more if they feel confident that they’re protected, if something goes wrong, or if the product is not what they expected.
 Reducing risk for the customer can improve your average order value.

 Limited Time Offers

-Limited time offers (LTOs) or flash sales are offers that only exist for a short time and drive urgency for customers to purchase.
-They are a great way to drive short-term revenue and increase your overall average order value.
+Limited-time offers (LTOs) or flash sales offer that only exist for a short time and drive urgency for customers to purchase.
+They are a great way to drive short-term revenue and increase your average order value.

-If you decide to move forward with limited time offers and flash sales, we recommend using them sparingly.
+We recommend using them sparingly if you decide to move forward with limited-time offers and flash sales.
 The more you use them, the more customers start to expect sales.
 Over time customers will start to wait for the next LTO to purchase.